linyiLYi/street-fighter-ai/README.md

 Once you have legally obtained the game ROM file, copy it to the aforementioned gym-retro game data folder and rename it to `rom.md`.
 At this point, the environment setup is complete.

+Note 1: If you want to manually capture save states and find memory variables in the game, you can use the gym-retro integration ui.
+Copy `data/Gym Retro Integration.exe` to the parent menu (two levels up, `retro/` folder) of the aforementioned gym-retro game data folder.

-Note: If you want to record videos of the AI agent's gameplay, you will need to install [ffmpeg](https://ffmpeg.org/).
+Note 2: If you want to record videos of the AI agent's gameplay, you will need to install [ffmpeg](https://ffmpeg.org/).

 ```bash
 conda install ffmpeg